 OSHA “Combustible Dust: An Explosion Hazard”

-Dry material weighing systems, Micro, Minor and Bulk batching systems, and Bulk Bag Unloading systems all have the ability to generate dust within the atmosphere in your facility.
+Dry material weighing systems, Micro, Minor and Bulk batching systems, and Bulk Bag Unloading systems all have the ability to generate dust within the atmosphere in your facility and should be evaluated for whether they need dust control for powder handling.
 While these systems are not the cause of any known dust hazard incidents, it is important to minimize or eliminate their contribution of dust to prevent any hazard, including the hazard of the existence of toxic dust, not just explosive dust.
 So how do we do this?

 Each Sterling Systems & Controls material weighing, micro, minor and bulk batching system and bulk bag unloading system is custom engineered for safety as well as to meet your exact application requirements.
 Dust control for powder handling is important, let’s see what we can do to assist you to make sure your material weighing (micro, minor and bulk) systems and bulk bag unloading systems are not contributing to a problem.
 The industries where dust explosions are more likely to occur include Food, Pharmaceutical, Wood Products, Chemical Processing and Metal Processing.
 In material weighing or batching systems there are generally two places where dust can escape into the atmosphere, e.g. Discharge Points from Feeders and at the Filling Point of Supply Bins.
 Let’s see how we deal with these: